Off the Beaten Path

 Before You Leave

-Familiarize yourself with a map of the trail and the surrounding area, and make sure that your compass is reliable.
+Familiarize yourself with a map of the trail and the surrounding area and make sure that your compass is reliable.
 Other navigational equipment, such as a GPS locator, can also help you find your way.
-You may want to bring a walkie-talkie or other short-range radio.
+You may want to bring your cellphone, walkie-talkie, or other short-range radio.

 Leave a travel plan with your family or friends.
 Include a copy of the route you plan to take and an estimate of when you expect to return.